7targets/7targets-docs/_posts/2021-06-14-how-to-update-mismatched-names-and-email-addresses-at-scale.md

 There are two ways to fix this error:

-1) Edit selected row
+1) Correct selected row
-2) Edit dragged file
+2) Correct all leads at once

 ## Step-6